 The most important part of your webpage should be in the space a visitor sees without having to scroll.
 This is known as “keeping it above the fold.”
 In a place where a user’s eyes will scan to, place a call to action button (“Add to Cart” or “Share” or other actionable items) above the fold.
 If the button needs to be searched for, you will not get many conversions.
 Speaking of the call to action, it is crucial that visitors to your site know what to do next after landing on your page.

 You will have a negative impact on conversions and distract your users with links to too many pages or sites.
 Simplicity is key on a landing page.
 Save the links for your regular homepage.
 Grammar is also important.
 If there is sloppy grammar or spelling errors, you risk losing the trust of potential customers.
 This is especially bad for online retailers who are looking to engage in financial transactions.

 Never Stop Testing

 The advertising wording and landing page headline should complement each other.
 For conversion over time, you want to optimize a landing page.
 This means you should always be testing.
-To see what resonates with users, change images, run A/B tests, switch the call to actions, and change copy.
+To see what resonates with users, change images, run A/B tests, switch the call to action, and change copy.
 In the long run, you will also benefit from testing two completely different site designs against each other in addition to your A/B testing.
 Do not forget Internet Marketing and SEO to help your website gain traffic.

 You can give shoppers an extra push to look further into a product and have other positive impacts on viewers when you implement videos of user testimonials, product images, and motivational speeches into a landing page.
 In addition to testimonials, you can help build trust among new visitors by incorporating guarantee seals, third-party security and trust certification, and press mentions.